3,277 related texts · 11 related myths · Page 1 of 69

 The Hebrew Bible promises: "A prophet from your midst, of your brethren, like me, will God establish for you" (Deuteronomy 18:15).
 Targum Onkelos translates this verse without alte...

-“On his royal throne” – Rabbi Kohen (a priest) in the name of Rabbi Azarya: “On his royal throne [kisse malkhut (Sovereignty)o],” malkhuto is written [without the vav].
+“On his royal throne” – Rabbi Kohen (a priest) in the name of Rabbi Azarya: “On his royal throne [kisse malkhuto (Sovereignty)],” malkhuto is written [without the vav].
 He sought t...

-We often think of Balaam as the sorcerer hired to curse the Israelites, and Jannes and Jambres as the magicians who opposed Moses in Pharaoh’s court, but they had lives, families, ...
+Balaam is often remembered as the sorcerer hired to curse the Israelites, and Jannes and Jambres as the magicians who opposed Moses in Pharaoh’s court, but they had lives, families...

 The Torah says the Levites have no land inheritance.
-Targum Jonathan goes further, specifying exactly what they receive instead—twenty-four gifts of the priesthood.
-That number doe...
+Targum Jonathan goes further, specifying exactly what they receive instead, twenty-four gifts of the priesthood.
+That number do...

 When God looks down at a wicked generation, the rabbis said, He searches for one righteous person to carry the weight of atonement for all the rest.
 This is the reading Aggadat Ber...